ArduPilot/ardupilot_wiki/common/source/docs/common-FPort-receivers.rst

 Since many autopilots have a UART tied to the normal RC input pin for that autopilot which has been disabled, partially or totally, to allow that pins use as a GPIO for RC protocol decodes, including the PWM based ones, several boards now have alternate pin assignment which can be selected with the :ref:`BRD_ALT_CONFIG<BRD_ALT_CONFIG>` parameter.
 This allows the use of those previously disabled UARTs for FPort, without consuming an additional UART.

+.. note:: The Pixhawk family of controllers (ie Pixhawkx, Cube, etc.) that use an IOMCU co-processor do not have alternate configurations allowing the use of the RCIN pin.
+A serial port must be used, as described above.

 .. note:: CUAVv5Nano can use its normal RCinput for FPort.
 Setup configuration for SERIAL5 for a normal F7/H7 autopilot, as above.

 The following autopilots have this capability using :ref:`BRD_ALT_CONFIG<BRD_ALT_CONFIG>` =1 :